The Master of Educational Psychology (MEdPsych)

 For information about the Master of Educational Psychology contact:

-Check the online Course Catalogue for more information about postgraduate courses.
+Check the online Course Finder for more information about postgraduate courses.
 For additional information about some of the work of Educational Psychologists in New Zealand, visit the Ministry of Education website for their brochures on the work of educational psychologists.